Cassava Nuggets Recipe: A Crispy, Gluten-Free Snack You Can Make at Home

 Cassava nuggets are bite-sized snacks made from boiled, mashed, or flour-based cassava, shaped and cooked until crisp outside and soft inside.

-They can be baked, fried, or air fried, offering a gluten-free, plant-based option served with sauces or enjoyed on their own.
+They can be baked, fried, or air-fried, offering a gluten-free, plant-based option served with sauces or eaten on their own.

 Cassava Nuggets vs Potato Nuggets